baetyl/baetyl/doc/us-en/setup/Install-OpenEdge-on-Debian.md

 pip3 install pyyaml protobuf grpcio
 ```

-Execute the command `python3.6` to see whether Python3.6 installed successfully.
+After finishing the upper commands, execute the command `python3.6` to see whether Python3.6 installed successfully.

 ### Specify The Default Version Of Python

-In some cases, you need to specify the default version of Python for the above installed version.
+If the user's system have multiple versions of Python, you need to set the default version to Python3.6.
+If not, the user must ensure the code written is compatible with Python3.6.

 Complete with the following command (Valid after reboot):

 ```shell
 alias python=/yourpath/python3.6